UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 Or you could use Python's I/O library to write them to a file in a format of your choosing.

-scadnano provides a utility method for exporting to file formats recognized by the DNA synthesis company IDTDNA:
+scadnano provides a utility method for exporting to file formats recognized by the DNA synthesis company IDT ([Integrated DNA Technologies](https://www.idtdna.com/pages)):

 ```python
 def main():